How to Keep Your Gums and Teeth Healthy

 mouth.
 To protect your teeth:

-elderly and for children during development of both baby and adult teeth.
+adults and for children during development of both baby and adult teeth.

 If you chew gum, chew sugar-free brands.